 i.
 “It seems to suggest amazement in his mind as he contemplated the patience of Jehovah with the sinning nation.”
 (Morgan)

 c.
-According to the word of the Lord God of Israel, which He had spoke through His servant Jonah the son of Amittai, the prophet: This is almost certainly the same Jonah who is famous for his missionary trip to Nineveh.
+According to the word of the LORD God of Israel, which He had spoken through His servant Jonah the son of Amittai, the prophet: This is almost certainly the same Jonah who is famous for his missionary trip to Nineveh.
 Apparently he also had a ministry among his own people, not only among the people of Nineveh.

 i.
 “God sent them Jonah to encourage them, and to assure them of better days.”
 (Clarke)

 2. (28-29) Summary of the reign of Jeroboam II.